Chest reconstruction: Patients

-Male chest reconstruction surgery candidates desire a flat chest that appears masculine.
-These candidates may include cisgender men with gynecomastia; transgender men who are medically transitioning and have chest dysphoria; and non-binary people with breasts, who, like transgender men, can experience chest dysphoria.
+Chest reconstruction surgery candidates desire a flat chest, which may or may not include masculinization.
+These candidates may include cisgender men with gynecomastia; transgender men who are medically transitioning and have chest dysphoria; and non-binary people with breasts.
+All of the above listed may experience chest dysphoria and/or a desire to masculinize its size or shape.

-Gynecomastia is a common breast deformity that can occur in men, which may require surgical intervention.
+Gynecomastia is a common breast deformity that can occur in cisgender men, which may require surgical intervention.
 Causes of gynecomastia may vary but may include drug side effects or genetics.

-People assigned female at birth who are transitioning to male, masculine, or non-binary genders may experience gender dysphoria caused by their chest and/or gender euphoria after the surgical recovery.
+People assigned female at birth with male, masculine, or non-binary genders may experience gender dysphoria caused by their chest and/or gender euphoria after the surgical recovery.

-Canadian actor Elliot Page underwent the surgery circa March 2021; he has stated, "It has completely transformed my life… [It’s] not only life-changing but lifesaving.”